check-spelling-sandbox/materialize/doc/developer/platform/formalism.md

 = read(tvc, t)` so long as `t` is at least `since` and not later than `upper`.

 First, consider the empty pTVC `ptvc0 = [timeline, {}, {t0}, {t0}]`. `ptvc0` is
-trivially correct since there are no times not later than than the upper frontier `{t0}`.
+trivially correct since there are no times not later than the upper frontier `{t0}`.

 Next we consider two ways a pTVC could evolve, and wave our hands frantically